 - To verify that the camera is, in fact, in a color mode, shine a white light on the top to flood illuminate your sample and check whether the output is in color.
 You might also place a color picture from, say, a magazine on the sample stage and check for color output.

-Which video card should I use with my SVM340?
+Which analog video capture device should I use with my SVM340 analog optics module?

 We recommend the StarTech USB 2.0 Composite and S-Video Capture Cable (either SVID2USB2NS or SVID2USB2).
 Additional units can be purchased from LabSmith or from many electronics retailers.
 Note: the video capture device is only needed for analog optics modules (part numbers A-RS-170-C, A-RS-170-BW, or A-SVM-EPI-BL).
 Digital optics modules do not require a capture device.